pnp/syntex-samples/README.md

 The samples in this repository contain both the Document Understanding model files, as well as the files used to train the model.
 Once imported, you will be able to use these models to process files, as well as view and edit the key model elements- the classifier and extractors.

 Samples are provided as PnP template, that should be imported to a Content Center site.

-For example, this can be done using PowerShell
+For example, this can be done using [PnP PowerShell](https://pnp.github.io/powershell/):

 ```powershell
 Connect-PnPOnline -Url "https://contoso.sharepoint.com/sites/yourContentCenter"